radzhome/django-awseb-tasks/README.md

 Assumptions
 ------------------

-The project name is unique and the name of the project is derived via the union django-template project structure.
-To use in a different django project, how PROJECT_NAME is derived in the fabfile would change.
+The project name is unique and the name of the project is also used as the name of the application in Elastic Beanstalk.
+The site i.e. live, staging, content, are created in EB as project-site.